Metro-North Railroad: West of Hudson

 Most of the rolling stock on west-of-Hudson lines consists of Metro-North owned and marked Comet V cars, although occasionally other NJ Transit (NJT) cars are used as the two railroads pool equipment.
 The trains are also usually handled by EMD GP40FH-2, GP40PH-2, F40PH-3C, Alstom PL42AC, or Bombardier ALP-45DP locomotives, although any Metro-North or NJ Transit diesel can show up.
 Metro-North owned and marked equipment operated by NJ Transit can also be seen on other NJ Transit lines.

 Rolling stock

-The Metro-North Railroad uses an electric fleet of M3A, M7A, and M8 electric multiple units.
-Multiple diesel locomotives and push-pull coaches are in use as well.
+The Harlem Line and Hudson Line use a combination of M3A and M7 electric multiple units, similar to those used on the Long Island Rail Road.
+The New Haven Line uses M8 EMUs, which have the ability to switch between third rail and catenary wire.
+Diesel locomotives and push-pull units are used on the non-electrified portions of the network.

 Although Metro-North uses many abbreviations (MNCR, MNR, MN, etc.) the only official reporting marks registered and recognized on AEI scanner tags is 'MNCW'.
 Rolling stock owned by the Connecticut Department of Transportation bears the CTDOT seal and either the New Haven ("NH") logo or the MTA logo and is identified using the reporting mark 'CNDX'.